 - Do I have a contact person on site?

-On site you will be working with a team of volunteers and project leaders.
-The supervisors will be responsible for you and may help you with your problems.
+On site you will be living and working in a team of volunteers, interns and project leaders.
+The supervisors will be responsible for you and help you with your problems.

 - What expenses do I have to expect during the project?
 Can I withdraw cash on site and do I have to pay in local currency?